HeardLibrary/digital-scholarship/lod/wikibase.md

 title: Wikibase
 breadcrumb: Wikibase
 ---
 **Note:** This tutorial assumes that you have a basic understanding of basic Linked Data, RDF terminology, and SPARQL.
 If necessary, review the lessons on [graphs, URIs, and triples](../graphs/), [serilizations and triplestores](../serialization/), and [SPARQL](../sparql/) before proceeding.
+If you have not installed Wikibase on your computer and want to, see the lessons on [installing and using Docker](../..//host/docker/) and [Installing Wikibase on your local computer](../install/#using-docker-compose-to-create-an-instance-of-wikibase-on-your-local-computer)

 # Wikibase